drewsmith/drewsmith.github.io/_posts/2018-04-06-Profiling_Node.md

 }
 ```

-Adding `--inspect` attaches the node debugger.
-There's more info and option here:
+Adding `--inspect` attaches the node debugger, which you can read more on here:

 [https://nodejs.org/en/docs/inspector/](https://nodejs.org/en/docs/inspector/)

-But I found the easy way to profile a Node app is to use the [NiM Chrome Extenion](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj?hl=en), which produces output similar to this:
+I found the easy way to profile a Node app is to use the [NiM Chrome Extenion](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj?hl=en), which produces output similar to this:

 ![Node debugger]({{ "/assets/images/node_profiling.png" | absolute_url }})

-If necessary, you can also bump up memory as well:
+If necessary, you can also bump up memory as well, but I would only do this if necessary and bumping up memory is not fixing the root cause:

 ```
 "scripts": {